 People with cataracts or glaucoma are noted to have one of the highest fall rates as their vision is limited.
 At night when it is dark, vision becomes unreliable and falls are more likely to occur.
 Many older adults cannot tell if they are standing up straight unless they can see a wall or chair to align them in an upright position.

-Schedule regular appointments to get eyes checked and glasses adjusted.
+To help prevent falls, schedule regular appointments to get eyes checked and glasses adjusted.
 If someone does wear glasses, they should be kept on the nightstand for easy access if they are needed in the middle of the night.
 The use of a night light or clapper will also be helpful.